Cloud Telephony – What is it?

-Always a good practice to ask for a trial run in advance, so you test all functionalities before risking a purchase.
+It can be beneficial to ask for a trial run in advance, so you can test all functionalities before risking a purchase.
 Request a 1:1 demo from the support team.

-Another important criterion.
-You must check for security certifications, audit logs, monitoring systems, data backup and recovery plans, and network and account encryptions.
+Another important criterion—data security.
+You must check for security certifications, audit logs, monitoring systems, data backup, recovery plans, and network and account encryptions.

 Last but not least is the pricing factor.
 Ask upfront about any hidden charges.
 Usually, software rental and call rates are the two primary costs.

 The future of cloud telephony is bright indeed.
 A Transparency Market Research report says that the international VoIP phone service market is projected to peak at $136 billion and reach a subscriber base of nearly 348.5 billion by 2021!
 And with 5G on the horizon and the latest advances in AI, things will go north pretty fast.

 We hope you got the basics so far.
 Want to set up a cloud telephony solution to ease your customer communications?
 Contact us for a free demo.